Dernière danse: Background and synopsis

-The music video was released on 5 December 2013.
+The music video was released on 4 December 2013.
+The video is intercut with scenes of Indila singing in front of a wide view of Paris.
+The story begins with Indila being kicked out of her house and she wanders throughout Paris being disrespected by the locals as the city gets darker due to a storm beginning.
+It is implied that the storm is connected with Indila's negative emotions, as shown in a brief flashback.
+Indila then walks directly into the storm and seemingly clears it by using her singing voice, saving Paris.

+As of December 2024, the video has accumulated over 1.228 billion views, being the only French song to achieve this.

 Lyric video

 A lyric video was uploaded on the artist's Vevo channel simultaneously on the release day of the song.

 Chart performance

+The song reached number two spot in home market singles charts (France and Belgium), and number one spot on singles charts in Greece, Israel, Romania, and Turkey.
 On 1 March 2014, it entered the Greek charts at number-one and spent seven weeks at number one.
 On 19 April 2014, it was knocked down to No. 2 by Pharrell Williams' Happy.
 It reclaimed No. 1 the following week, and remained there for another five weeks, totaling at thirteen weeks at No. 1.